NPLtools/stressfit/README.md

 `Fe_mu.dat`: Total removal cross-section table for alpha-Fe `./input/*.dat`: example input data (synthetic data simulated by SIMRES)

+### Matlab tools:
+`./matlab` contains older matlab scripts implementing the analytical method for calculation of pseudo-strains based on instrument setup and difraction geometry parameters.
+It employs the matrix description of neutron transport through the instrument and derives analytical formulas for the pseudo strain in Guassian approximation.
+See https://doi.org/10.1107/S0021889813008194 for more details.

 ### Other:

 `fit_centre.py`:	example script for fitting of sample centre from two perpendicular intensity scans.
 `eps2sig.py`: script for conversion of strain distributions to stresses
 `./input/strain_table.dat`:   strain and intensity distribution table used to simulate synthetic data in SIMRES